Your todo list:

 Your opinion of this PAGE: [0 people like this page.]

 A must do classic.
 This route is an excellent introduction the airy traverses found on Table Mountain.

 P2, 35 meters, grade 16.
 From the pod traverse right on a system of parallel horizontal hand cracks and juggy rails.
 Traverse up and right until you reach a corner.
 Then look for a vertical crack system.
-Climb this until you reach a medium sized ledge.
+Climb these cracks until they give way to a good belay ledge.

 Route finding is a little tricky for me on this pitch.
 I just climb right and up and hope for the best.
 If someone has better beta, then please post it in the comments.